 - Reduce heat to medium-low.
 Remove fillets from marinade and nestle into the skillet with the tomatoes.
 Cook until no longer translucent and the flesh flakes easily with a fork, 1 to 2 minutes per side.
 Serve with lemon wedges.

-This recipe works just as well with chicken; just add the tomatoes and the chicken at the same time!
+This recipe works just as well with chicken breasts.
+Simply add the tomatoes and the chicken at the same time!

 What others are saying